prashant-mahanta/Mood-Based-Music-Player/README.md

 # Mood-Based-Music-Player
-This is mood based music player or can say mood based assistant
+This is mood based music player or one can say mood based assistant